bhushan-ssh/my_portfolio/README.md

-My portfolio website using typescript.
+My portfolio website using typescript